anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 Quick Overview
 ===

-_The simplicity of this automated testing style that might surprise we..._
+_The simplicity of this automated testing style that might surprise you..._

 In _Declarative Testing_, the framework here does the job for us behind the scene i.e.
 + Making Http calls to the target end-point, with our request payload